zylx0532/pasztor.at/_posts/2019-05-15-immutable-infra-1.md

 ---
 layout:        post
-title:         "Immutable Infrastructure in Practice &mdash; Part 1"
+title:         "Immutable Infrastructure in Practice — Part 1"
 date:          "2019-05-17"
 categories:    blog
 excerpt:       "Recently I rebuilt the infrastructure that hosts this website following the principles of immutable infrastructure.
 Let's see how that works!"